 In collaboration with acclaimed UK writer Jimmy McGovern, Darren has also produced, with Miranda Dear, two series and a telemovie of the Logie Award and AACTA Award-winning Redfern Now for ABC1.
 He also produced with Miranda Dear the telemovie Mabo, commissioned by the ABC to commemorate the 20th anniversary of the landmark High Court decision, and the crime drama Deep Water for SBS.

-He is currently Executive Producer on the factual series DNA Nation for SBS and the ABC3 teen drama series Ready for This.
+He was Executive Producer on the Logie and AACTA Award winning teen drama series Ready for This for ABC3.

-Darren currently serves on the board of the Sydney Film Festival and was previously on the board of Screen NSW and is the Deputy-Chair of the Council of the Australian Film, Television and Radio School (AFTRS), and in 2012 was the recipient of the prestigious AFTRS Honorary Degree.
+Darren currently serves on the board of the Sydney Film Festival and was previously on the board of Screen NSW and the Council of the Australian Film, Television and Radio School (AFTRS).
+In 2012 he was the recipient of the prestigious AFTRS Honorary Degree.